Landlords Glasgow | Property Management Glasgow

 A Gas Safety Record (GSR) is in place to ensure that all gas appliances, pipes and flues are in safe working order.
 A qualified Gas Safe Register engineer must carry it out and issue a certificate.
 This needs to be checked every 12 months, and a working Co2 detector must be in place and changed every 5 years.

-You have a duty to your tenant(s) ensuring that any electrical devices within the property are safe for use.
+You have a duty to your tenant(s) to ensure that any electrical devices within the property are safe for use.
 We recommend an Installation Survey or Portable Appliance Testing (PAT certificate), so you can be sure you are compliant should be carried out annually.

 Fire Safety and Furniture